erinvdoyle/flowerfarm/README.md

 ### Index.html
 ![alt text](assets/images/screenshots/landing1.png)

-  - The landing page features a hero image with one of the farm's mascots at the forefront: A black sheep.
-Cover text at the bottom of the image lists the farm's full name.
+  - The landing page features a hero image with one of the farm's mascot black sheep at the forefront.
+Cover text at the bottom of the image lists the farm's full name and description.
   - Beneath the hero image and cover text, four flip cards introduce the three remaining pages and a coming soon feature: A bouquet box.
 The front of these cards show an image relevant to the page content (Dahlias for Our Story/about, a garden pathway for Visit, and a decorated table for Events).
 These cards flip using the CSS transform property.
-The brightly colored back side of each card contains a short explanation of each page and a link.
+The brightly colored back side of each card contains a short explanation of its page and a link.

   <p align="center">
   <img src="/assets/images/screenshots/flowerfarm-flipcards.png" alt="two cards side by side, one with text 'Our Story', another with the image of a garden path" height="200"/>